Streblospio benedicti: Competition and predation

 S. benedicti is a specialist when it comes to finding resources, and is a generalist in terms of discovering habitats.
 However, if resources are limited, the species has proven to be a capable competitor.

 Due to its tendency to reside in sediment surfaces, Streblospio benedicti is quite vulnerable to epibenthic predators.
 These include organisms such as blue crabs, grass shrimp, and flounder.

 Morphology

 Streblospio benedicti is a small (6–20 mm in length) polychaete.
 It is segmented and looks like a tube or worm.
 It has a cone-shaped head with four eyes, feeding palps and gills.
 Usually rusty, red-brown color, its gills have green bands.
 It's morphologically very similar to S. gynobranchiata, a closely related species.
-It's morphology is similar to many spionidae polychaetes (a family of marine worms).
+Its morphology is similar to many spionidae polychaetes (a family of marine worms).
 Other species that Streblospio benedicti are mistaken for include Streblospio shrubsoli and Streblospio benedicti japonica.
 The morphology of feeding palps and cilia were found to be shared between both Streblospio benedicti and Streblospio shrubsoli.
 However, they did have different morphological functions of papillae.